liuyxpp/liuyxpp.github.io/_posts/2020-04-29-scattering-6.md

 By viewing eq.\eqref{eq:I}, we conclude that the **form factor** is the most fundamental quantity in scattering experiments, while the **structure factor** is a derived quantity from the form factor.

 Note that, in some cases, such as polymers, the building blocks are highly correlated.
 Time average or ensemble average should be performed to obtain the scattering intensity.
-In these cases, the scattering density is proportional to the Fourier transform of the correlation function $\ensemble{n(\vr)n(\vr')}$, just as in the case of polymeric systems.
+In these cases, the scattering intensity is proportional to the Fourier transform of the correlation function $\ensemble{n(\vr)n(\vr')}$, just as in the case of polymeric systems.
 Therefore, eq.\eqref{eq:I} is not applicable in these situations.

-Also note that, in the polymer community, due to the fact mentioned above, the term *form factor* is commonly referred to the **square** of the normalized amplitude, which is proportional to the scattering density.
+Also note that, in the polymer community, due to the fact mentioned above, the term *form factor* is commonly referred to the **square** of the normalized amplitude, which is proportional to the scattering intensity.

 ### Form factor of a homogeneous sphere